snewell4/simpleth/docs/source/intro.rst

 The intended audience:

--  Python developers who want to:
+-  **Python developers** who want to:

    -  learn to code smart contracts in Solidity
-   -  play around with Ethereum and smart contracts using the interpreter and scripts
+   -  play around with Ethereum and smart contracts using the Python interpreter and scripts
-   -  build proof-of-concept dapps with scripts or `flask`
+   -  build proof-of-concept dapps with Python scripts or `flask`
-   -  build production dapps in a single-user test environment
+   -  build production dapps using Python in a single-user test environment
    -  see a working example of the `web3.py` API by looking at `simpleth` internals

--  Solidity developers looking for examples of:
+-  **Solidity developers** looking for examples of:

    -  basic functions in a smart contract, esp. if just starting out
    -  more advanced functions in a smart contract, esp. for use in